smileys-tavern/smileys_umbrella/README.md

 ### Smileys

 The smileys.pub website.
 Contains routing and some logic for the service of the site.
 The Smileys site is a reddit-like community site with nested threads sorted by activity and voting algorithms.
 There is a provided interface (behaviour) for implementing new algorithms as a work in progress (as of version 0.0.11).
-Smileys.pub is served across 3 servers in order to fascilitate distributed testing and is aware of the api and caretaker as part of the same VM.
+Smileys.pub is served across 3 servers in order to fascilitate distributed testing and is aware of the api and processes as part of the same VM.

 The core functionality includes